JStover95/FaaSr-Functions/weather_visualization/README.md

 > ℹ️ This popup menu also allows us to define rank (parallel execution) and conditional invocation (depending on whether a function returns `true` or `false`).
 These are not in this tutorial, but refer to the documentation for more information ...

 Repeat this for our other Data Processing functions `ProcessTemperatureMin` and `ProcessTemperatureMax`.

+> ℹ️ Here we are marking the same function `PlotData` as the next invocation of multiple functions.
+By doing this, `PlotData` will run only once after each invoking function completes.

 Our next invocations should now appear as below:

 ![Next actions to invoke screenshot](../assets/weather-visualization-workflow-invoke-next-600px.png)